 Proud is the story of how Ibtihaj rose above it all with grace and compassion.
 Her exhilarating emergence from young outsider to national hero and outspoken activist is a timeless, uniquely American tale of hard work, determination, and resilience that hasn’t been told.

 Ibtihaj Muhammad is a fencer and the first Muslim American woman in hijab to compete for the United States in the Olympic Games.
 She is also the first female Muslim American to medal at the Olympic Games, winning bronze in the women’s saber team event.
-Named one of Time magazine’s 100 Most Influential People in the world, she serves as a sports ambassador for the US State Department, cofounded Athletes for Impact and her clothing company Louella, and inspired the first hijabi Barbie in her likeness.
-Ibtihaj invites you to visit her online at ibtihajmuhammad.com.
+An activist, speaker, and entrepreneur, Ibtihaj has written a memoir, Proud, and inspired the first hijabi Barbie in her likeness.
+She invites you to visit her online at ibtihajmuhammad.com.